 Need-based support is also available to graduate students at UConn Health.
 Students should contact the Office of Student Financial Aid on the University of Connecticut Storrs campus.

 The Graduate Programs Committee (GPC) at UConn Health awards merit-based GAs to most entering Biomedical Science PhD students and combined MD/PhD students and to eligible Masters and PhD Public Health students.
 As defined by the University of Connecticut, “a GA is awarded to a graduate student who provides research or teaching support that is a part of their academic program.”
 Please note that UConn Health campus offers only research GAs.
 A full-time GA is defined as 20 hours per week.
 A part-time GA is defined as less than 20 hours per week.
-The current full-time GA for students supported through UConn Health is $30,500 per year.
+The current full-time GA for students supported through UConn Health is $32,000 per year effective mid-August 2019.
 A student holding at least a half-time GA (10 hours per week) will receive a waiver of tuition and the opportunity to participate in a highly subsidized health insurance plan.

 To qualify for appointment as a GA, a student must have regular graduate status and maintain full-time enrollment in the Graduate School.
 A GA must maintain a cumulative grade point average of at least 3.00 and be eligible to register for courses.
 Full-time enrollment in the Graduate School for a student holding a GA is 6 credits.